catalystneuro/neuroconv/README.md

 ```

 ## GUI
-The Graphic User Interface of nwbn-conversion-tools provides an user-friendly way of editing metafiles for the conversion tasks and for exploring nwb files.
+The Graphic User Interface of nwbn-conversion-tools provides an user-friendly way of editing metafiles for the conversion tasks and for exploring nwb files with [nwb-jupyter-widgets](https://github.com/NeurodataWithoutBorders/nwb-jupyter-widgets) and an embedded IPython console.

 After activating the correct environment, nwbn_conversion_tools GUI can be called from command line:
 ```shell